JakubNei/SimulationEngine/README.md

 # Optimizations To Do

+## Use sorting that improves preformance with almost sorted array
+Atoms are likely to stay in same cell over time.

 ## Auto tuning
 Find best block size
 https://forums.developer.nvidia.com/t/how-to-choose-how-many-threads-blocks-to-have/55529/6
 Find best hashcode implementation
-Find best hash code to particle index array size (probably bigger is better to reduce hashcode collisions)
+Find best hash code to arom index array size (probably bigger is better to reduce hashcode collisions)

 ## Other
 [Consider using OpenCL in Unity][Using OpenCL in Unity]